Xmuluneh/Web_Chat_app/README.md

 ### Prerequisites and Installation

-Initialize npm package with npm init This will generate a <mark style="background-color: #FFFF">package.json</mark>.
+Initialize npm package with npm init This will generate a <mark style="color: red; opacity: 0.80;">package.json</mark>.

 ```javaScript
 npm init -y